ArijeetBanerjee/Image_Processing_APP/README.md

-# Image_Processing_APP
+# Image Processing Application

-Developed a tool that allows users to perform various image processing operations  like resizing, cropping, and filtering.
+This is a powerful image processing application developed in C++ using the Qt framework.
+It allows users to perform various image manipulation operations such as resizing, cropping, filtering, color adjustment, and more.
+The application comes with a user-friendly interface, making it easy for both beginners and advanced users to enhance their images.

- 🚀Introducing a powerful "Image Processing Tool" designed to make image manipulation a breeze!
-Here are some of its fantastic features:
+## Features

- 🌟 Load Image: Users can effortlessly load their images into the application.
+✨ **Load Image**: Seamlessly load images into the application.

- 🌟 Display Image: Seamlessly view the loaded image within the application, making it easier to see the changes you're making.
+🖼️ **Display Image**: Visualize the loaded image within the app for easy reference.

- 🌟 Image Filters: I've implemented a variety of basic image filters, including grayscale, blur, and sharpen, so you can enhance your images with just a few clicks.
+🌈 **Image Filters**: Apply basic filters, including grayscale, blur, and sharpen.

- 🌟 Color Adjustment: Adjust image colors, brightness, and contrast to achieve the perfect look for your images.
+🎨 **Color Adjustment**: Fine-tune image colors, brightness, and contrast to perfection.

- 🌟 Crop and Resize: Crop and resize your images with precision and ease.
-Get the exact dimensions you need!

- 🌟 Image Saving: Once you're satisfied with the edits, save your beautifully processed image effortlessly.

-🌈 I've taken it a step further by designing a user-friendly interface, ensuring a seamless and enjoyable experience for everyone. 🎨
-This project challenged me to combine my skills in C++, software development, and user interface design.
+✂️ **Crop and Resize**: Precisely adjust image dimensions with our user-friendly tools.
+💾 **Image Saving**: Save your edited masterpiece effortlessly.

+## Prerequisites
+To run this application, you'll need:

+- [Qt Creator](https://www.qt.io/download) installed on your system.
+- Basic knowledge of C++ and Qt framework.

+## Getting Started

+Follow these steps to run the application in Qt Creator:

+1. Clone this repository to your local machine using:

+2. Open Qt Creator and click on "Open Project."

+3. Navigate to the cloned repository folder and select the project file (typically with a `.pro` extension).

+4. Configure the project if necessary, and ensure that the necessary libraries are linked correctly.

+5. Build the project by clicking the "Build" button in Qt Creator.

+6. Once the build is successful, you can run the application by clicking the "Run" button.

+7. The application's user-friendly interface will open, allowing you to load and manipulate images.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository on GitHub.

+2. Create a new branch with a descriptive name for your feature or bug fix.

+3. Make your changes and commit them with clear and concise messages.

+4. Push your changes to your fork.

+5. Submit a pull request to the main repository.

+## Acknowledgments

+- This application was developed as part of an internship project at Codsoft.

+Enjoy enhancing your images with this powerful tool!